newzealandpaul/webarchiver/README.md

 ## Download

-The easiest way to install webarchiver is by using MacPorts or HomeBrew.
+The easiest way to install webarchiver is by using HomeBrew or MacPorts.

     $ brew install webarchiver